 That the Town vote to approve the article as written.
 Voted 7-0-0.

 Summary: The purpose of this project is to restore areas of the exterior structure of the Town Library.
-The interior attic area is completely exposed to outside elements, due to deteriorating wood trim and cornice moldings.
+The interior attic area is completely exposed to outside elements due to deteriorating wood trim and cornice moldings.

 ARTICLE 10 99/29 Passed